 An annual report which includes information by type of service and local authority.

-- the remaining 48% is in the form of external support, mainly from the Welsh Government in grants and supported borrowing
+- 56% of the funding for this expenditure is from authorities own internal financing.
+The remaining 44% is in the form of external support, mainly from the Welsh Government in grants and supported borrowing.

 Tel: 029 2082 3519